 5" and 4.5" Dome

 Vice-Admiral B.C.
 Watson CB DSO RN saw action in both World Wars, having served with the Harwich Force of Light Cruisers during the First World War and, following promotion afterwards, held several important service posts.
-He was Director of the Royal Naval Staff College at Greenwich from 1934 to 1936, Rear Admiral Submarines from 1938 to 1940, and Commodore of Convoys before being appointed Admiral Commanding and Governor of Iceland from 1943 to 1945.
+He was Director of the Royal Naval Staff College at Greenwich from 1934 to 1936; Rear Admiral Submarines from 1938 to 1940, and Commodore of Convoys before being appointed Admiral Commanding and Governor of Iceland from 1943 to 1945.

 The famous telescope makers, Thomas Cooke and Sons of York and London built this fine professional instrument sometime in the early 1890 period.
 It is believed to have been previously owned by a former Astronomer Royal, Sir Harold Spencer Jones (1890-1960), from whom Admiral Watson obtained it many years ago, and used it from a small observatory at his Hambledon home.

-The Admiral eventually bequeathed it to the Royal Navy, and sometime after his death in 1976 action was initiated to restore and re-house the telescope.
+The Admiral bequeathed it to the Royal Navy, and sometime after his death in 1976 action was initiated to restore and re-house the telescope.
 Hampshire Astronomical Group became involved in this project, and offered a suitable site at its established Clanfield Observatory, just two miles south of HMS Mercury, who became the recipient of the bequest.

+Back to 1982….
 After inspection, the dome was removed, dismantled, and transported to the Clanfield Observatory where it was reassembled and placed in its present position upon the concrete wall that had been built for it jointly by members of the Hampshire Astronomical Group and ratings from HMS Mercury.

-The wall and dome building project took over three years to complete with much dedication and resourcefulness, especially from group members, who operated on a "shoe string" budget as there was no public money or grants made available at the time.
+The wall and dome building project took over three years to complete with much dedication and resourcefulness, especially from Group members, who operated on a "shoe string" budget as there was no public money or grants made available at the time.

 In 1990, the clock drive, with its falling weight mechanism, was disconnected and replaced with an electronic stepper motor to provide improved tracking.
 However, the original drive mechanism has been retained on the mount.

 The original German equatorial mounting includes setting circles, which have been re-marked, as the telescope is believed to have been originally built for use in the Southern Hemisphere.